paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 </style>
 ```

-I can use those exports like so:
+You can use those exports like so:

 ```html
 <import as="typography" src="design-system/typography.pc">